coleifer/peewee/docs/peewee/models.rst

 * database: specifies a :py:class:`Database` instance to use with this model
 * db_table: the name of the database table this model maps to
 * ordering: a sequence of columns to use as the default ordering for this model
+* pk_sequence: name of sequence to create for the primary key (peewee will autogenerate one if not provided and the backend supports sequences).

 Example of ordering: